BuilderIO/builder/packages/gatsby/README.md

       options: {
         // public API Key
         publicAPIKey: 'MY_PUBLIC_API_KEY',
+        // optional
+        // mapping model names to template files, the plugin will create a page for each entry of the model at its specified url
+        templates: {
+          // `page` can be any model of choice, camelCased
+          page: path.resolve('templates/my-page.tsx'),
+        },
+        // optional
         mapEntryToContext: async ({ entry, graphql }) => {
           const result = await graphql('....');
           return {